Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 If quantity demand remains unchanged and supply decreases, a shortage occurs, leading to a higher price until the quantity supplied is pushed back to equilibrium.

-Aggregate supply is the total supply of goods and services that firms in a national economy plan on selling during a specific time period.
+This graph shows the three stages of aggregate supply.
+It is the total supply of goods and services that firms in a national economy plan to sell during a specific time period.
+Changes in aggregate supply cause shifts along the supply curve.